Top 12 Indoor Play Spaces for Kids Across New Jersey

 Hudson Play – Jersey City

 The whole family will love hanging around at Hudson Play, a fitness-focused adventure spot filled with unique climbing, hanging, and swinging structures.
 Between the climbing walls, warped wall, Ninja Warrior–style obstacle course, and play space, everyone will definitely get a workout here!
 (Hudson Play even offers workouts for adults.)
 Younger children will have fun building with the Imagination Playground blocks, and the HealthBAR Cafe offers an array of smoothies and fresh juices.
-Perhaps most exciting: Hudson Play offers a drop-off program for kids ages 5–12.
+Perhaps most exciting: Hudson Play offers a drop-off program for kids ages 4–12 as well as a parents' night out session every Friday night.

 iPlay America – Freehold

 This indoor theme park will keep kids of all ages happy.
 With rides, arcade games, mini bowling, laser tag, and a 4D theater, iPlay is the perfect place to go when the weather outside is frightful.
-There's a variety of rides and attractions for children of all sizes, including the Just iKids section, where small children can run, climb, and crawl.
+There's a variety of rides and attractions for children of all sizes, including ropes courses (both high ropes and kids courses).
 Both arcade and boardwalk-style games are available, as well as a variety of food options. iPlay offers unlimited four-hour ride bands, or you can buy credits to enjoy individual attractions.

-ISC offers a lot to do under one roof, including roller skating, an arcade, small inflatables, and Roo’s FunZone, a 36-foot-tall indoor play gym.
-Kids ages 10 and under will love the slides, swings, obstacles, and more.
+XL Sports offers a lot to do under one roof, including roller skating, an arcade, small inflatables, and Roo’s FunZone, a 36-foot-tall indoor play gym.
+Kids ages 10 and under will love the slides and obstacles.
 Parents of little ones will appreciate the small toddler zone with slides, blocks, and climbing.
-The FunZone is open for play every weekend, as well as Tuesdays and Fridays and during school breaks.
+The FunZone is open for play every weekend, as well as Fridays and during school breaks.

 Launch Trampoline Park isn't just for bouncing...

-It's OK to let your kids bounce off the walls at Launch.
+It's okay to let your kids bounce off the walls at Launch.
 Play on a huge grid of tramps, as well as an extreme dodgeball court, slam-dunk area, ninja course, indoor jungle gym, arcade, rock wall, and cafe.
-Weekly programs vary by location; they include Toddler Time, Teen Night, Middle School Night, Home School Hours, and more
+Weekly programs vary by location; they include Toddler Time, Teen Night, Middle School Night, Home School Hours, and more.

-Pump It Up – Piscataway, Randolph, Roselle Park, Secaucus
+Pump It Up – Piscataway, Randolph, Roselle Park, Secaucus, Blackwood, Freehold, Hamilton, Lakewood, Marlton

 This bounce spot is known for parties, but it also offers daily open-jump sessions (all 70 minutes).
 There's your basic open-play jump as well as many special themed sessions, including Little Tikes Jump for ages 18 months – 6 years; a morning Pajama Jump; and a Cookies & Cocoa Jump.
 On select Friday nights, make it a Parents' Night Out and drop off the kids for three hours of jumping, snacks, a movie, and crafts.
 In addition to two arenas full of inflatable fun, the Roselle Park location features a Ninja Warrior course with hanging bridges, jungle swings, cargo tube nets, and more.